-Welcome events in the College will commence on Wednesday 27 September and run for about two weeks around the start of term.
+Welcome events in the College will run for about two weeks around the start of term.
 A full and up-dated will be published on the DCSA web-pages nearer the time: http://www.dcsa.dar.cam.ac.uk/welcome-to-darwin

 For information on College awards and scholarships click here: http://www.darwin.cam.ac.uk/awards-and-scholarships

 The University has a central funding directory: http://www.graduate.study.cam.ac.uk/finance/funding

 The University and College try to offer the best support possible to students.
 To ensure that we are aware, as early as possible, of any special arrangements (accommodation, exam arrangements), you should complete and return the form sent with your offer letter to the DRC by email.
 Further information can be found on the Disability Resource website http://www.disability.admin.cam.ac.uk/ or by emailing: firstname.lastname@example.org